 When it comes to checking a workplace’s WHS performance, audits are one of the key tools we have to achieve this.
-Audits can be undertaken by internal employees or by an external provider.
+WHS management system audits can be undertaken by internal employees or by an external provider.
 There are benefits to either.
 In-house audits can be less expensive, be undertaken at times that may be more suitable for the business and focus on areas that are key.
-External third-party audits may be more rigorous and stand up ethically and morally, but also have the advantage of having a fresh set of eyes and perspective looking at the business.
+External third-party audits may be more rigorous and stand up ethically and morally since they adhere to auditing guidelines, but also have the advantage of having a fresh set of eyes and perspective looking at the business.

 WHS Management system audits may be assessed against the following standards: